erinclare/hello-world/README.md

 # hello-world
-This is a practice repository to learn GitHub functionality.
+This is a practice repository to explore GitHub functionality.